owncloud/gallery/documentation/Album configuration.md

 * `sorting`: `date` or `name`. `date` only works for files
 * `sort_order`: `asc` or `des`
 * `inherit`: set it to yes if you want sub-folders to inherit this part of the configuration
+* `external_shares`: set it to yes in your root configuration file if you want to be able to load images coming from external clouds
 * `native_svg`: set it to yes in your root configuration file if you want to be able to see SVG images rendered by the browser.
 This may represent a security risk if you can't fully trust your SVG files

 See [this page](http://www.markitdown.net/markdown) for the markdown syntax

 _Note: Do not add links to your `copyright` string if you intend on adding a `copyright link`_

+_Warning: External shares are 20-50 times slower than local shares.
+Be prepared to wait a long time before being able to see all the images contained in a shared album_

 ### Possible future extensions